Quick Start

 List crawls

-Get all your crawls filtered by status:
+Get all your crawls filtered by status using the REST API:

 -